MigOpsRepos/pg_dbms_errlog/README.md

 A user must be granted the DML privileges to the table and to the error log table to be able to use this feature.
 Insert to the registration table is done internally by superuser.
-To allow a user to create an error logging table he must be granted to execute the create_error_log() function and have read/write access to the registration table dbms_errlog.register_errlog_tables.
+To allow a user to create an error logging table he must be granted to execute the `create_error_log()` function and have read/write access to the registration table `dbms_errlog.register_errlog_tables`.

+When function `dbms_errlog.publish_queue()` is called or that the synchronous When synchronous logging is disabled errors can be logged at any moment calling function `dbms_errlog.publish_queue()`.
+Otherwise they will be logged according to the synchronous level or when the background worker will wake up following the frequency.

 ### [Limitations](#limitation)